 Members of the College's welfare team can offer advice and support to students who have been victims of such actions.
-They will find sympathetic support from Tutors, the Senior Tutor, the Tutorial Manager, the Fellow for Trinity Women, the Chaplains, the College Nurse and the Mental Health Advisor.
+They will find sympathetic support from Tutors, the Senior Tutor, the Deputy Senior Tutor, the Head of Tutorial, the Fellow for Trinity Women, the Chaplains, the College Nurse and the Mental Health Advisor.
 Further information on these and other sources of support may be found on the Student Hub.